dynamsoft-docs/barcode-reader-docs/programming/c/api-reference/function-pointer.md

 ## CB_Error
-Represents the method that will handle the error code returned by the SDK.
+Represents the function that will handle the error code returned by the SDK.

 ```c
 typedef void(* CB_Error) (int frameId, int errorCode, void* pUser)